FIRST-4030/OpenSCAD/README.md

 # Directory Structure

-The ‘’OpenSCAN’’ folder is the parent folder for all seasonal competitions.
+The ‘’OpenSCAD’’ folder is the parent folder for all seasonal competitions.
 Beneath it are individual folders for each year’s competition.
 Additionally, there is a folder called **Global** which holds all of the SCAD files used to build a generic field.

+Within each competition folder will exist, at a minimum, the following 2 files:
+* xxxField.scad – The SCAD code used to layout the entire field
+* xxxField.png – Screen capture, in a *png* format of the final field

+	**Note**: where, “xxx” is the name of the competition (e.g., “Skystone”, “FreightFrenzy”, etc.)

 # Git